 - Anti-aging treatment

-The venom possesses multiple biological functions useful in translational research, such as the design of diagnostic tests, the analysis of the pathogenesis of various diseases, the development of drugs.
+The venom possesses multiple biological functions useful in translational research, such as the design of diagnostic tests, the analysis of the pathogenesis of various diseases, and the development of drugs.

 2. Scorpion Venom – $39,000,000 per gallon